The 20 Best Kabuki Syndrome Doctors in Canada

 Toronto, ON, CA

-Raveen Basran practices in Toronto, Canada.
+Raveen Basran practices practicing medicine in Toronto, Canada.
 Ms. Basran is rated as an Advanced expert by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Kabuki Syndrome, CHARGE Syndrome, Russell-Silver Dwarfism, and Fragile XE Syndrome.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Kabuki Syndrome, CHARGE Syndrome, Russell-Silver Dwarfism, and Fragile XE Syndrome.

 Experienced in Kabuki Syndrome